flathub/org.openmsx.openMSX/README.md

 flatpak install flathub org.openmsx.openMSX -y
 ```

-Once the Flatpak is installed, there will be an icon for the openMSX launcher
+Once the Flatpak is installed, there will be an icon to launch openMSX
 which you can simply start using your desktop environment's application launcher.

 Or alternatively by typing: